hphilpotts/recipesme-react-spa/README.md

 Fixed issue where scroll position persists through `react-router-dom` navigation (meaning user is often placed half-way down or at the bottom of a new page when navigating).
 Simply a case of finding the right _Stack Overflow_ thread and copy-pasting the best solution!

+Removed inline styles used in `AddRecipeForm`, `UpdateRecipeForm` and `RecipeDetail` in order to prevent micro re-renders.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Recipe steps cannot yet be reordered or edited during `AddRecipe` and `UpdateRecipe` form completion.
-- When moving via routes some components render scrolled to the bottom - feels clumsy in most cases.
-Need to find cause and fix.
-- Remove any inline styles that might be triggering micro re-renders and slowing application down.
+- `AddRecipe` and `UpdateRecipe` could be condensed into a single form component - at present there is a lot of duplication.
 - Placeholder image to be added if no image uploaded during CREATE recipe.
-- User feedback upon action completion.
+- User feedback upon action completion to be rolled out across app.
 - No FE validation on Update Recipe to prevent form with empty fields from being submitted.